Skip to content

 s_assert(is(n=0), false);

-This test will throw an error when n
+This test will throw an error in the question variables when n is zero.

 In many situations this kind of test creation will be simpler than mapping onto student inputs.